-The island hosts two major Pride celebrations — one in San Juan and a massive second event in the western coastal town of Cabo Rojo, in the Boquerón sector.
-Puerto Rican culture layers Spanish colonial history with Caribbean warmth and a deeply rooted queer creative community that you feel within hours of landing.
+The island hosts two major Pride celebrations — one in San Juan and a second event in the western coastal town of Cabo Rojo, in the Boquerón sector.
+Puerto Rican culture layers Spanish colonial history with Caribbean warmth and a deeply rooted queer creative community you feel within hours of landing.

 Is Puerto Rico safe for LGBTQ+ travelers?